markhj/zeronetics/docs/manual/process/process-introduction.md

 @page process-introduction Introduction to processes

 A @ref ZEN::Process "process" is any class which inherits ``ZEN::Process``.
-Any such class can be attached to the @ref game-loop "game loop", and it can literally entail anything from a simple timer over physics computation to the main character.
+Any such class can be attached to the @ref game-loop "game loop", and have its respective logic executed in every iteration.

+A process can revolve around almost anything, ranging from a simple timer over physics computation to the main character controls.

 ## 🍂 Life cycle